ziyangwang007/Mamba-UNet/README.md

 A: I recommend to start with UNet, as it often proves to be the most efficient architecture.
 Based on my experience with various segmentation datasets, UNet can outperform alternatives like TransUNet and SwinUNet.
 Therefore, UNet should be your first choice.
 Transformer-based UNet variants, which depend on pretraining, have shown promising results, especially with larger datasets—although such extensive datasets are uncommon in medical imaging.
 In my view, MambaUNet not only offers greater efficiency but also more promising performance compared to Transformer-based UNet.
 However, it's crucial to remember that MambaUNet, like Transformer, necessitates pretraining (e.g. on ImageNet).

+5. Q: Environment Development: I am facing problems with setting up the environment to run Mamba.
+A: I am not an expert, especially when it comes to tackling different situations or PCs.
+From my experience, I found that PyTorch 2.3.0 doesn't work well.
+Additionally, please do not use a Windows system to test the code.
+I recommend using PyTorch 2.1.0, CUDA 12.1, and the latest causal-conv1d==1.2.2.post1.
+This configuration works on my RTX 3090 GPU.
+You can also check or raise an issue on the following resources: [[PyPI (mamba-ssm)]](https://pypi.org/project/mamba-ssm/), [[Official GitHub (mamba)]](https://github.com/state-spaces/mamba), [[PyPI (causal-conv1d)]](https://pypi.org/project/causal-conv1d/) , [[GitHub (causal-conv1d)]](https://github.com/Dao-AILab/causal-conv1d).

-5. Q: Colloboration: Could I discuss with you about other topic, like Image Registration, Human Pose Estimation, Image Fusion, and etc.
+6. Q: Colloboration: Could I discuss with you about other topic, like Image Registration, Human Pose Estimation, Image Fusion, and etc.

 A: I would also like to do some amazing work.
 Connect with me via ziyang [dot] wang17 [at] gmail [dot] com.